Regulatory guide - General obligations of WHS entry permit holders

 1. Permits and identification

-A WHS entry permit holder must not enter a workplace unless he or she also holds an entry permit under the Fair Work Act.[1]
+A WHS entry permit holder (EPH) cannot require entry to a workplace unless they also hold an entry permit under the Fair Work Act.[1]

 2. Legislative requirements

-A WHS entry permit holder must comply with any reasonable request by the relevant PCBU or the person with management or control of the workplace to comply with:
+A WHS entry permit holder must not exercise a right of entry to a workplace unless he or she complies with any reasonable request by the relevant PCBU or the person with management or control of the workplace to comply with any work health and safety requirement, and any other legislated requirement, that applies to the workplace.[3]

 3. Improper behaviour

-The actions of the WHS entry permit holder need to be both intentional and unreasonable to constitute a contravention.
+The conduct of an EPH that would hinder or obstruct a person needs to be both intentional and unreasonable to constitute a contravention.

 4. Misrepresentation

-A person must not intentionally or recklessly give the impression that his or her actions are authorised by part 7 of the WHS Act if they are not so authorised.[5]
+A person must not intentionally or recklessly give the impression that their actions are authorised by Part 7 of the WHS Act if they are not so authorised.[5]

 5. Compliance